 Cady doesn’t waste any time, either.
 That very night, he drops in at the bowling alley to shadow Bowden and his family.
 Sam finds it alarming enough when Cady compliments the attractiveness of his wife, Peggy (Polly Bergen, from Death Cruise and The Haunting of Sarah Hardy), but it isn’t until the stalker shoots a leer in the direction of Bowden’s thirteen-ish daughter, Nancy (Lori Martin), that Sam’s blood really starts running cold.
 At the earliest opportunity, Bowden goes to see his close friend, Mark Dutton (Martin Balsam, of Psycho and The Sentinel), who happens also to be the local chief of police.
 Of course, Cady has done nothing illegal as yet, so Dutton has little room to maneuver, but he figures there’s a chance he can run the former rapist out of town on some species of vagrancy charge.
 No go.
 As Max will mention later, he passed his time in the cooler reading up on the law, and he has made sure to dot all his I’s and cross all his T’s so as to allow Dutton’s cops no pretext for rousting him.
 He even smilingly cooperates at every step of the way while Dutton subjects him to what can only be described as a concerted campaign of official harassment, hauling him down to the station to be strip-searched and making a sufficiently visible production of the arrest to cause Cady’s new landlady to cancel their rental agreement.
 In point of fact, Sam is playing right into Max’s hands by exploiting his ties to the police chief this way, and Dutton is only making things worse for his friend.
 You see, Cady quickly calls in a fiery young civil rights lawyer named Dave Grafton (Jack Kruschen, from The Angry Red Planet and Satan’s Cheerleaders) to defend him against Dutton’s “persecution” while he stealthily ramps up his operations against the Bowden family.
 By the time Cady poisons the family dog, Dutton has had to lower the profile substantially in his protection of the Bowdens.

 Knowing when he’s been outmaneuvered, Dutton suggests that Bowden employ a private detective.
 After all, Cady and Grafton can’t raise a stink about favoritism in the deployment of a public resource when Sam is paying for his family’s protection out of his own pocket.
-The chief even recommends a P.I. he’s worked with on occasion— Charles Sievers (Telly Savalas, from House of Exorcism and Horror Express, before he’d acquired his trademark shaven head).
+The chief even recommends a P.I. he’s worked with on occasion— Charles Sievers (Telly Savalas, from Lisa and the Devil and Horror Express, before he’d acquired his trademark shaven head).
 Sievers is, in his way, every bit as rough a customer as Cady, and he begins shadowing Max as effectively as Max is shadowing Sam.
 Indeed, it quickly comes to seem that Sievers has a chance of getting Cady off his client’s back once and for all, for the detective is on the scene when Max picks up an eighteen-year-old drifter named Diane Taylor (Barrie Chase), and brings her back to the flophouse where he’s been staying since his eviction uptown.
 When Cady beats and rapes Diane, it happens practically in front of Sievers, and he wastes not a second in calling the police.
 Max must have known he was being watched, however, for he has slipped the scene by the time Dutton’s men arrive, and he has thrown such a terrific scare into his victim that she refuses to testify or press charges, even after Sievers explains to her that she isn’t the only one Cady has been preying upon of late.
 Round two to Max Cady.

 Round three begins when Bowden catches Cady at the local marina, spying on Nancy while she paints the deck fittings on the family boat.
 When Sam asks Max what he thinks he’s doing, Cady goads the put-upon lawyer into punching him out in front of a crowd of witnesses by making subtly salacious comments about his daughter.
 Putting that together with Cady’s attack on Diane Taylor convinces Bowden that scruples are a luxury he can no longer afford, and he begins to take the low road.
 First he tries paying Cady off, but that gets him absolutely nowhere.
 No amount of money will buy back the eight years Max spent in prison, and he won’t be satisfied until he has inflicted some comparably irreparable harm in exchange.
 When bribery fails, Sam turns to force, taking Sievers up on an offer to put him in touch with a crew of dockyard thugs who’d be perfectly happy to put Cady in traction for a reasonable fee.
 So imagine Bowden’s horror when Cady outfights all three of his bully-boys, and then uses the incident to get disbarment and arrest proceedings begun against him!
 Luckily, Sam still has two aces in the hole.
 First, he’s got his longstanding friendship with Mark Dutton, who allows himself to be talked into postponing the arrest long enough for Sam to set a trap for his cunning foe, and second, he’s got a houseboat on the Cape Fear River which is perfectly placed to serve as the venue for said trap.
 Then all he has to do is convince Peggy to volunteer herself and Nancy as bait, and hope that Cady’s lust for revenge will overmaster his nearly diabolical patience if the temptation is great enough.